 - 1 tablespoon brown sugar or palm sugar

-- 1 1/2 pounds chicken (breast or thigh meat) cut into bite-sized pieces
+- 1 1/2 pounds raw chicken (breast or thigh meat) cut into thin, bite-sized pieces (or sub fish or crispy tofu)

-- 1 pound raw large shrimp (raw, peeled -or sub more chicken or veggies )
+- 1 pound raw large shrimp (raw, peeled, or sub firm fish, or more chicken or veggies )

 - Juice from 1–2 limes